mariadb-developers/docker/README.md

 Replace _<container_name>_ with the name of the container.

-Navigate to localhost:8080 in your browser to open PHPmyAdmin.
+Navigate to localhost:8080 in your browser to open phpMyAdmin.